Dominique Gaspard: War service

-He married Ethel May Lyons in 1921.
-He died in Hôpital de Verdun in 1938, and was buried in Notre Dame des Neiges Cemetery.

 Legacy

-In April 1917, Gaspard was awarded "La Médaille des épidémies du ministère de la Guerre", by Paul Painlevé, the French Minister of War.
+Gaspard graduated in 1918 and spent the remainder of his life in Montréal.
+Aside from his medical profession, Gaspard played an active role in the community by supporting and establishing important organizations within his community.
+He joined, for example, the Universal Negro Improvement Association in 1920 and founded the Negro Community Centre of Montreal with his wife in 1927.
+He also founded the Coloured War Veterans’ Legion in 1935, the only legion exclusively for black Canadian veterans.
+This legion was later renamed to the Dr. Gaspard Royal Canadian Legion Branch No. 50 in his honour.

-In 1927, Gaspard became a founding member of the Negro Community Centre of Montreal.
+In 1927, Gaspard, along with his wife, became a founding member of the Negro Community Centre of Montreal.

 In 1935, Gaspard was one of 15 men who made the initial application to establish the Coloured Veterans’ Legion in the St. Antoine district.
 The Coloured War Veterans Branch (Quebec no. 50) received its charter from Dominion Command in Ottawa on March 20, 1935 and opened its doors at 1450 St. Antoine.

 On April 13, 1953, the name of (Quebec no. 50) was changed from the Coloured War Veterans’ Branch to Dr. Gaspard Royal Canadian Legion Branch no. 50.